sarmadgulzar/beginning-django/README.md

 '3.0.2'
 ```

-Fanstastic work installing Django on your computer.
+Fantastic work installing Django on your computer.
 Now let's go ahead and create a website using ```django-admin```.
 It is basically a command-line utility used to create *django projects* and to do few other things.
 You don't have to worry too much about this as we'll come back to this later.
 For now, just run the following command in terminal/prompt:

 ```
 $ django-admin startproject myproject .